Cyan4973/xxHash/README.md

 ```

+### License

+The library files `xxhash.c` and `xxhash.h` are BSD licensed.
+The utility `xxhsum` is GPL licensed.

 ### Other programming languages

-Aside from the C reference version,
+Beyond the C reference version,
-xxHash is also available in many different programming languages,
+xxHash is also available from many different programming languages,
-thanks to many great contributors.
+thanks to great contributors.
 They are [listed here](http://www.xxhash.com/#other-languages).